 Realizing potential with coaching

-Great work with the group online, very clear feedback and approach.
+Great work with the online training on coaching skills, very clear feedback and approach.

 Keep them going!
 We need every manager to know this.

 Alex was my coach for half a year.
 He helped me to find my weaknesses and define the needs and targets I wanted to achieve in the communication area.